PixWizardry/ComfyUI_Z-Image_FP32/README.md

 Image will still generate.

 Goto https://huggingface.co/Tongyi-MAI/Z-Image-Turbo
 Merge their Transformer files into 1 file.
+(You need at Least 32GB of CPU Ram to merge)

 Load this Safetensor and Enjoy.